 Lessons are set up with basic lesson instructions for the teacher working with a younger child, followed by additional instructions for older, independent learners.
 The independent learner follows the "Lesson Planner Template" in the front of the book, using the assigned parts of each lesson.
 There are plenty of hands-on activities--arts and crafts projects, drawing, cooking, "prayer watch," missionary project, map making, and more--from which you choose.
 You will likely use more of these with younger children.

 Christian content is apparent throughout the program.
 Students learn "witnessing" vocabulary.
-The Easy French has also arranged for those who have completed Level I to send their book and CDs to Wycliffe Bible Translators as a donation, then receive a credit for 30% off Level II.
+Great Commission Languages has also arranged for those who have completed Level I to send their book and CDs to Wycliffe Bible Translators as a donation, then receive a credit for 30% off Level II.
 (Instructions for this Missionary Rebate Program are on the first page.)

 The methodology is based on a number of ideas which I can touch on only briefly in this review.
 The program begins with cognates and phonograms that are familiar to English speakers.
 It uses a "French Weave" technique where sentences mix both English and French words so that vocabulary is learned in a meaningful, easily understood context.
 Gradually more and more French is used in sentences.
 This is a conversational approach, but it is balanced with more explicit grammar instruction once in a while for younger students and much more frequently for the independent student.